 Building an Online Presence

 In 2011, I was poking around on the internet and learned that Neil had died.
-I found a The Neil Rogers Facebook group, which included a number of fans along with people that worked with Neil.
+I found a The Neil Rogers Facebook group, which included a number of fans along with people who worked with Neil.
 I joined the group.
 Then I shared with the group that I still had one of those burned CDs I took with me to the office back in 1999.
 I had 60 full shows.

 I sat up an account with a free file sharing service and soon others were downloading these shows.
 The Facebook group soon began discussing where we might get more audio.
 Neil had his own website called NeilRogers.com, which was ran by a man named Eric Harold out of Orlando.
 I guessed that if anyone had old shows, it would be him.
 He ran the site at least going back to 1997 and based off my assessment of his technical skills, he most definitely would have saved backup copies of all the Neil Rogers shows from the digital era (1997-2009).

 Just when I was about to reach out to Eric, I discovered he had recently died.
 Young man too.
 I believe he was in his 40s.
 Eric was a one man operation.
-At this point I realized it was just a matter of time before the NeilRogers.com went dark.
+At this point I realized it was just a matter of time before the NeilRogers.com site went dark.
 Servers need human intervention and they also need someone to pay the electric bill.
 Using a download program I was able to grab all the audio from the site, which were the bits he played.
 A few months later the site went dark.
 There was no backup name on the domain registration.
 No one knew anyone associated with Eric.
 To this day the data on that server or any backups remain lost.

 While all this was going down, I created a quick one page website using Google Sites.
 It pointed to the Facebook group and where others could download the few shows we had recovered.
 Using archive.org, I was able to recover a few more hundred shows by pulling up snapshots of the official site from years ago.
 Then others started coming forth with saved shows.
 The archive was growing.

 In April 2012, YouTube notified me that my uploads would no longer be restricted to 15 minutes.
 I could now upload unlimited length shows.
-This seemed too good to be true, so I tested it with some 3 hour Neil shows and it worked.
+This seemed too good to be true, so I tested it with some full length Neil shows and it worked.
 Soon all the MP3s that had been recovered for download were uploaded to YouTube.
 Neil fans found the shows and joined the Facebook group.
 This connected us with others that had more audio to share and the project grew.

 Google is a weird beast.
 For reasons I’ll never understand, they never indexed the Google Sites page, so I created the NeilRogers.org site.
 Over time, I got a Twitter, Google+, Flickr and Pinterest account for the site.
 The audio continued to come in and working closely with a man named John in Florida, who is skilled in working with tapes, the archive now holds over 1,700 Neil Rogers shows going back as far as 1987.
 Along the way, a few hundred other shows from other South Florida hosts were discovered and uploaded.